Notes on the Geography of China: Shanghai: the New Chinese City

 Geography Bowl question: what city since 1990 has built almost 3,000 buildings of 18 or more stories?
 "New York?"
 BUZZZ.
 Sorry, team, the correct answer is Shanghai.

 Because the Communist government declined for many years to invest in a city as accessible to invaders as Shanghai, the city has few Socialist-era architectural monuments.
 Here's one, on the right: now the Shanghai Exhibition Centre but built as the Hall of Sino-Soviet Friendship to mark the tenth anniversary of China's Communist revolution.
-The architect was a Russian, Sergei Andreyev.
+The architect was a little-known Russian, Sergei Andreyev.

 The building sits along Nanjing Xilu, formerly Nanking Road, sometimes called Shanghai's Fifth Avenue.
-There's a reason it's here.
+There's a reason the building's here.
 A Baghdad Jew named Salih Harun came to Shanghai and went to work as Silas Hardoon in the real-estate business.
 Soon Hardoon became an independent operator, specializing in land along Nanking Road.
 It made him fabulously rich, and in 1909 he built a mansion and Shanghai's most extensive private garden, Aili Garden.
-Hardoon died in 1931, and a fired destroyed the place a few years later.
+Hardoon died in 1931, and a fire destroyed the place a few years later.
 Japanese troops used the site as a camp until they were driven from China.
 The land sat vacant until chosen for this building.

 The Plaza 66 mall, Nanjing Xilu's fanciest.
 It comes with two highrises.
 Here's how the designers, Frank C.Y.
 Feng and associates, explained their design: "The solution arranges a series of near-primary, radially derived volumes (lozenge, cone, almond and arc) in the manner of a collage.
 They are bound together by a five-storey podium, but each one establishes its own entry and formal independence by coming cleanly down to the ground."
+(Do you speak Architect?
+Neither do I.)

 Here, south of People's Park--and only a mile from the old Chinese city, is the Hong Kong New World Tower, whose occupants include Dupont, Fuji Xerox, Mitsui, and Toshiba.